How to Grow Kale

 However, you can begin harvesting kale leaves as soon as your plant is big enough.

-Just cut and pinch the stems from the main stalk - just be sure to leave at least 3 to 6 leaves on your plant.
+Always remove the lowest, largest, and outermost leaves first.
+Just be sure to leave at least 3 to 6 leaves on your plant.

 Harvesting Kale Seeds

-Mature kale plants will flower in the late summer or in the spring - if you overwintered your kale plants.
+Kale plants are biennials and will begin the process of setting seed in the spring if you overwintered your kale.

 After flowering, the kale stalks will begin producing seed pods.
-Seed pods will grow to about 2 to 3 inches in length.
+Kale seed pods will grow to about 2 to 3 inches in length and will be skinny.

-Its best to let the pods mature and dry on your kale plant before you cut them off to harvest kale seeds.
+It's also best to let the pods mature and dry on your kale plant before you cut them off to harvest the seeds.

 Go to How to Grow Lettuce